KMoszczyc/Navigation-For-Blind/README.md

 # Navigation For Blind
 This application is part of my engineering thesis called "Mobile application for blind people to help them navigate through the city".
+It uses OpenCV for obstacle detection (not classification!).
+This app also provides a compass and current location, date and hour.
+It's available in 2 language options: Polish and English.
+As it's for blind people the obstacle detection produce stereo sounds.
+Info about compass, location and etc. are given via Speech Synthesizer.

 ## The obstacle detection algorithm: